 Also, concurrent chat handling averages around 2 messages at a time per social media agent.
 While there is no strict cap in place, this has been the trend.

 Wireless customers that engage on social media are increasingly happier with their provider.
-Recently, iQor began conducting net promotor score (NPS) surveys to measure customer loyalty and satisfaction.
-For the months of July 2021 through October 2021 NPS scores experienced a steady upward climb and have come close to doubling—34.42 to 62.14.
+Recently, iQor began conducting net promoter score (NPS) surveys to measure customer loyalty and satisfaction.
+For the months of July 2021 through October 2021 NPS scores experienced a steady upward climb and have come close to doubling—from 34.42 to 62.14.
 The number of surveys answered per month also increased from 106 to 300—almost 300%.

 Excellent Client Communication Continues

 iQor continues to maintain top-notch communications with this wireless provider client throughout each month since the ramp-up.
 The client is very involved with the social media customer experience and is frequently updated on a weekly basis by iQor operations management.
 Discussions between iQor and the wireless provider frequently include:

 - Specific feedback from wireless customers

 - Solutions for customer experience issues that may arise

 In addition to these weekly meetings, iQor provides a report every 2 hours highlighting specific metrics, anomalies, or spikes in messages that may have taken place during that time on social media platforms.

 iQor Agents Really Enjoy Social Media Monitoring